rails/rails/guides/source/active_record_basics.md

 Validations
 -----------

 Active Record allows you to validate the state of objects before they are persisted to the database.
-With Active Record validations you can ensure a value is not empty, is unique, exists in the database or follows a specific format.
-These are just a few of the options available, the Validations guide has a complete list of helpers.
+With Active Record validations, you can ensure a value is not empty, is unique, exists in the database or follows a specific format.
+These are just a few of the options available; the Validations guide has a complete list of helpers.

 Validation is a very important issue to consider when persisting to the database.
 The methods `save`, `update` and `create` return `false` when validation rules fail.
 When this happens, the methods will not persist data to the database.
 Each of these methods have a bang counterpart (for example, `save!`, `update!` and `create!`) which will return the full exception `ActiveRecord::RecordInvalid` if validation fails.

 Here is a quick example to illustrate the difference: